A Search Fund

 FAQ for Investors

-$25,000 per deal for individual accredited investors.
-Institutional investors including funds, family offices, and SBICs are expected to allocate at least $750,000 per deal.
+$25,000 per deal for individuals.
+Funds, family offices, and SBICs allocate from $750,000 per deal directly.

 What Is a Search Fund?

-A search fund is an investment vehicle through which an entrepreneur raises capital from a group of investors to find, acquire, and operate a single small-to-medium-sized business.
-The entrepreneur, known as the searcher, becomes CEO of the acquired company and runs it with the goal of growing the business and eventually exiting at a higher valuation.
+A search fund is an investment vehicle through which an entrepreneur raises capital to find, acquire, and operate a single small-to-medium-sized business.
+The entrepreneur, known as the searcher, becomes CEO of the acquired company and runs it for the medium to long term, typically five to ten years, with the goal of growing the business and exiting at a higher valuation.
 The broader strategy is known as Entrepreneurship Through Acquisition, or ETA.

-How the Search Fund Investment Process Works
+How the Two-Stage Model Works

 Search Fund Target Company Profile